SURFnet/certificates-bcp/dialogue.md

 > So just like Carol's signature on my public key?

 Basically, yes.
-If Carol was a CA, she would be signing *many* people\'s public keys.
+If Carol was a CA, she would be signing *many* people's public keys.
 Not just her friends, but anybody.
 It would be her business.
 That business will only be profitable if she takes her job seriously, that is by thorougly verifying the identity of people whose public keys she signs.

 > So, back to our original problem.
 I need to verify your public key.
 How does that work with a CA?